Skip to content

 Our Sydney based traffic lawyers may also be able to negotiate a deal with the prosecution team, given you enter a guilty plea or persuade the Court to deal with the matter by the means of a section 10 dismissal.
 If a section 10 is granted, no conviction will be recorded and penalties will not be imposed.
 However, in some instance, a section 10 dismissal may stipulate conditions that must be adhered to, otherwise the privilege could be revoked.

-At Benjamin Leonardo – The Defenders, we are a team of leading traffic offence lawyers based in Sydney.
+At Essere – The Defenders, we are a team of leading traffic offence lawyers based in Sydney.
 With 29 years of experience in traffic and criminal law, along with our involvement in the Traffic Offenders Intervention Program, our team possesses extensive knowledge in relation to offences such as driving whilst disqualified.
 Furthermore, through our honesty, dedication and commitment, our team has proudly achieved a 90% success rate on all traffic offence and criminal cases that we have represented.
 If you or someone you know is facing charges related to driving whilst disqualified, it is advised to seek legal representation immediately.

 Call our traffic lawyers now to schedule a first consultation where we can provide tailored advice in relation to your specific matter.